Frequently Asked Questions

 The Graduate Aptitude Test in Engineering exam is the full name of the GATE test.
 It is a national level test held by IISc Bangalore and IITs to choose applicants for Post-Graduate courses, Fellowship programmes, or PSU recruitments.

 Who will administer the GATE test in 2023?

-GATE 2023 will be held at IIT Kanpur.
+GATE 2023 was held at IIT Kanpur.
 The GATE test is administered by one of the following institutes:

 IITs (Bombay, Delhi, Kanpur, Guwahati, Kharagpur, Madras, and Roorkee) and IISc Bangalore are among the seven IITs.
 IIT Kharagpur hosted the GATE 2022 examination.

 How many times the GATE exam is conducted in a year?

 The GATE entrance test is given just once a year.
 It is held every year for Indian citizens as well as international candidates to get admission to Post-Graduate programmes in reputable companies and to be hired by PSUs.

 How many GATE exam attempts are there in 2023?